kevindiaz314/website/content/_index.md

 ## My Motivations

-I have the privilege of speaking Spanish as a my native language, and I want to contribute content in Spanish as it can be challenging to find relevant software development resources in Spanish as it is in English, and I hope to help bridge that gap.
+I have the privilege of being a native Spanish speaker, and I've noticed that the software development world is heavily English-centric.
+Resources, documentation, and learning materials are predominantly available in English.
+By creating content in Spanish, I hope to contribute to the Spanish-speaking developer community and help bridge that gap.